Explo1/Numpy/README.md

 # Numpy
-It contains all the  commands of Numpy
+It contains all the  commands of Numpy for Data analysis.